Retirement Investing Archive

 Financial Literacy vs. Investing Literacy: Understanding the Nuances and Fundamentals

-by Scott Puritz“Don’t let anyone tell you that investing is too complex for regular people.
-We want to show you that everyone can make sound financial decisions.” – The Elements of Investing In a world where financial news can feel overwhelming and jargon-heavy, it is easy to believe that investing is something only professionals understand.
-But the… Continue reading
+by Scott Puritz“Don’t let anyone tell you that investing is too complex for regular people.” – The Elements of Investing In a world where financial news can feel overwhelming and jargon-heavy, it is easy to believe that investing is something only professionals understand.
+But the reality is, everyday investors can—and should—feel equipped to make confident decisions about… Continue reading

 Upsets Belong in Your March Madness Bracket – Not Your Stock Portfolio